 Water.
 This hike and its views are exposed.
 Though it’s short, you’ll definitely want to take some water.

 Don’t go if you’re afraid of heights.
 Please don’t.
 This is not a hike for the faint of heart.
 If you want the views at the top without freezing in fear halfway up, then go up the backside.
 See the map below.

 Buy a map if you need to.
 It’s important to note that many of the trails in the park intersect with each other.
-The route I used is below, but if you want your own map, I love this waterproof one here.
+The route I used is below, but if you want your own map, check out my favorite hiking options below.

 Beehive Trail Map

-Getting There.
+How do I get to the Beehive trailhead?
 You can find the start of the Beehive trail across from the entrance to Sand Beach (along the Park Loop road).
-Google even knows where it is.
 But parking can be tricky.
 If you go early, you can easily find a spot in the Sand Beach parking lot.
 If you aren’t a morning person, you’ll have to find a spot along the road.

 Don’t want to drive?
 No problem!
 You can catch a ride on the free Island Explorer.
 Buses number 3 (Sand Beach & Blackwoods) and 4 (Loop Road) both stop at the Sand Beach parking lot.
 Check out the Island Explorer site for information on times and other routes.